-Learn from mistakes before you praise for achievements - a very old saying fits best here.
-We are all bound to make mistakes and every great innovation had a history of failure.
-Internet is flooded with hundreds of sources talking about success, achievements and daily growth of technology companies but today we bring you the list of the 8 most epic fails in tech history.
-And you would be surprised to learn, all tech giants are part of this list.
+Learn from mistakes before you praise for achievements – a very old saying fits best here.
+We are all bound to make mistakes, and every great innovation has a history of failure.
+The Internet is flooded with hundreds of sources talking about the success, achievements and daily growth of technology companies.
+Still, today we bring you the list of the 8 most epic fails in tech history.
+And you would be surprised to learn that all tech giants are part of this list.

 1. Microsoft’s Blue Screen of Death

 During Microsoft’s launch of Windows 98, Bill Gates and Chris Capossela tried to demonstrate the operating system’s ability to recognize peripherals like scanners.
 The screen, which was projected for the large crowd, immediately flashed the stop error, bringing about a collective gasp of ‘Oh!’.
 All Gates could do was shrug and say, “That must be why we’re not shipping Windows 98 yet.”
 The presentation would ultimately become an ominous foreshadowing of things to come.